On this page

 What Changed: The Classic Engine Self-Service Registration feature isn't supported.
 The Identity Engine Self-Service Registration is now accomplished through a profile enrollment policy.
 In a profile enrollment policy, admins select the attributes they want to collect when a new end user clicks Sign up.
 After the end user is authenticated into the app, their profile is complete and they're provisioned to the appropriate groups.

-Note: The profile enrollment policy form only supports read-write attributes.
+Note: The form for the profile enrollment policy only supports read-write attributes.
 If you added read-only or hidden attributes to your Self-Service Registration form in Classic Engine, they're not migrated to your profile enrollment policy.

 Further information: Manage Profile Enrollment policies (opens new window)